KevSlashNull/gender-selector/README.md

 A tabular gender selector.

-Based on [this reddit post][post]; meant as a lighthearted dig at the [various bad gender selection forms][badform] that corporations keep coming up with.
+Based on [this reddit post][post]; meant partially as a lighthearted dig at the [various bad gender selection forms][badform] that corporations keep coming up with.
 (Why do they even need to know my gender?)

 ![](./public/gender-selector.webp)